 During a diplomatic career which took him to postings in Tehran, Washington and London, he worked tirelessly to promote Japanese rugby on the international stage.

 In 2005 His Excellency Ambassador Yoshiji Nogami presented the trophy for the first Oku Trophy to the winners Kew Occasionals.
-More than ten years on from that event, the Oku Memorial Trophy rugby games have become a big fixture in our rugby calendars.
+Many years on from that event, the Oku Memorial Trophy rugby games have become a big fixture in our rugby calendars.

 A copy of the programme can be found here: